Blog Customer FeedbackTop 7 NPS Alternatives to Measure Customer Experience

 7. Customer Lifetime Value (CLV)

-Customer Lifetime Value (CLV) is an estimate of the total value you can expect from a single customer throughout their relationship with your company.
+Customer Lifetime Value (CLV) is an estimate of the total value you can expect from a single customer throughout their relationship with your company and the entire purchasing process.

 This metric combines the average purchase value and customer lifespan to estimate the total revenue a customer will generate for you.